 There are notable differences between Spanish and English, however, that also need to be considered during the design and development of assessments and instruction to support biliteracy development.
-Spanish not only has more letters than English (i.e., 27 instead of 26), but also differs in the way specific consonants (h, j, r, v, x, z) are pronounced.
-These issues need to be taken into consideration during the development of instructional materials and assessments designed specifically to support students' Spanish/English biliteracy development (Colorín Colorado, 2007a).
+Spanish not only has more letters than English (e.g., 27 instead of 26), but there are also differences in the way specific consonants (h, j, r, v, x, z) are pronounced that need to be taken into consideration during the development of instructional materials and assessments designed specifically to support students' Spanish/English biliteracy development (Colorín Colorado, 2007a).

-It is also worth noting that there are significant differences in orthographic transparency (i.e., complexity, consistency, or transparency of letter-sound correspondences) between Spanish and English (Seymour et al., 2003).
+It's also worth noting that there are significant differences in the orthographic transparency (i.e., complexity, consistency, or transparency of letter-sound correspondences) between Spanish and English (Seymour et al., 2003).